 When students view their TOPS Reports for a quiz, they can also choose to see the report in Spanish by selecting the Español button.
 (Teachers can also choose to see Spanish when they view TOPS Reports for their students.)

-If you are using reading range goals, you can set a Spanish reading range as well as an English one.
+For reading range goals, you can set a Spanish reading range as well as an English one.
 Students will see both reading ranges on their progress page.

 Teachers and Administrators and Spanish Reading